JuliaML/MLDataUtils.jl/docs/introduction/design.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We identified quite early in our design discussions, that we
-wanted to support custom data-container types as first class
+wanted to support custom data-container-types as first class
 citizen in our data-access pattern.
 Consequently, we had to
 carefully think about what kind of functionality and information
-any data-storage type must expose in order to achieve this in a
+any data-source-type must expose in order to achieve this in a
 clean and efficient manner.
 Luckily we found that this can be reduced to surprisingly little,
 as subsetting/partitioning of data really just breaks down to